zacanger/zacanger.github.io/blog/src/meditation-log.md

 sleep, I had a huge shock of energy through my core and bolted upright.
 I was shaking, but it felt like everything else (reality) was shaking.
-At first I thought there was an earthquake, and I shot off a quick prayer to Avaloketisvara that it wasn't "The Big One," but then I looked at my water bottle, and it wasn't shaking, then got up and looked at other objects, and they weren't shaking.
+At first I thought there was an earthquake, and I shot off a quick prayer to Avaloketisvara that it wasn't "The Big One", but then I looked at my water bottle, and it wasn't shaking, then got up and looked at other objects, and they weren't shaking.
 I wasn't shaking either, my hands and limbs seemed steady, so it was just my perception of everything.
 I don't know where that